-The games on this page are free to download and use.
-Being in .zip format, there is no virus risk; there is no registraton required; internet access is not used; and there will be no follow-up or advertising of any kind.
+The games are free to download and use, and being in .zip format, there is no virus risk.
+There is no registraton required; internet access is not used; and there will be no follow-up or advertising of any kind.
+My reason for creating and presenting them is that I enjoy creating games!

 To download: